Workflow YAML Specification#

 Dependencies are resolved using topological sort:

-2. A phase starts only when ALL dependencies are completed
+depends_onrun immediately (can be parallel) - A phase starts only when ALL dependencies are

 workflow: